 You've Discovered the Bullis School Solar System!
 This website accompanies physical markers found on Bullis' campus.
 Click here to learn more!

-More than 98 percent of Pluto's surface consists of solid nitrogen, with traces of methane and carbon monoxide.
-The face of Pluto oriented toward Charon contains more solid methane, whereas the opposite face contains more nitrogen and solid carbon monoxide.
-The temperature on Pluto can be as cold as -375 to -400 degrees Fahrenheit (-226 to -240 degrees Celsius).
+Over 98% of Pluto's surface consists of solid nitrogen, with traces of methane and carbon monoxide.
+The face of Pluto pointed toward Charon, its largest moon, contains more solid methane, whereas the opposite face contains more nitrogen and solid carbon monoxide.
+On average, the temperature on Pluto is -387°F, making it too cold to sustain life.

-Pluto's mountains can be as tall as 6,500 to 9,800 feet (2 to 3 kilometers) and are big blocks of water ice
+Pluto's mountains can reach heights from 6,500 to 9,800 feet (2 to 3 kilometers) high and are essentially big blocks of water ice.

 Craters

 Pluto's craters are as large as 162 miles (260 km "kilometers") in diameter.
-Nasreddin is a crater on Pluto's largest moon, Charon.
+"Organa" is the name of they youngest crater on Pluto's largest moon, Charon.

 Atmosphere

-When Pluto is close to the sun, its surface ices sublimate (changing directly from solid to gas) and rise to temporarily form a thin atmosphere.
+When Pluto is close to the sun, its surface ices sublimate (changing directly from solid to gas) and rise, temporarily forming a thin atmosphere.

 Pluto's low gravity (about six percent of Earth's) causes the atmosphere to be much more extended in altitude than our planet's atmosphere.

-Pluto becomes much colder during the part of each year when it is traveling far away from the sun.
+When Pluto is the furthest from the sun, it becomes much colder.
 During this time, the bulk of the planet's atmosphere may freeze and fall as snow to the surface.